- Great range of fuel efficient and low emitting engines

 - Plenty of standard equipment

-- Interior is of a much better quality
+- Interior is of a much better quality than before

 - Angular mirrors means wind noise can be irritating

 This is the third generation SEAT Leon.
 It comes with an all-new chassis, an expanded engine line-up as well as eye-catching looks.

 Mid-life refresh in 2017

 SEAT decided to make the front of the car a little bolder in 2017 with a remodelled bumper and grille, plus the option of LED headlights, front fog lights and indicators.

 Inside the old infotainment system was replaced with a five or eight inch unit, which gained a home button and improved menu layout.
 The rest of the centre console was shuffled around and a new electronic parking brake added, freeing up space for a larger cubby and wireless charging pad.